facil-io/cstl/fio-stl.md

 size_t fio_string_utf8_len(fio_str_info_s str);
 ```

-Returns the String's length in UTF-8 characters.
+Returns the String's length in UTF-8 characters or 0 on either an error or an empty string.

 #### `fio_string_utf8_select`